shalu-007-git/global-illumination/README.md

-# Global Illumination – Assignment 3: Importance Sampling
+# Global Illumination – Enviornment map / Importance Sampling

 Implementation of **Importance Sampling** for environment map lighting and discrete probability distributions as part of the Global Illumination course.